persinammon4/capstone-snake-game/README.md

 that inconsistency.
 I may change it later.
 - `Renderer` contains no game logic and takes in only `const` values to render a snapshot of all logic representations.
 - Speed mode is 100% solved without deeply touching classes (handled completely in `main.cpp`).

+- Is it possible to go back to one vector of Obstacle class but add overrides and a virtual function to parent class?
+Attempt this after working project is done.

+- How to introduce multiple threads into this game?
+An idea is have one thread for every moving object (moving obstacles and 2 snakes, with a future extension being multiple computer controlled snakes).
+Originally the `Game::Update` method guarantees order of execution of
+Object::Update methods, so there being a change in the environment between reads and writes is impossible.
+An idea is first update all the obstacles.
+Computer snakes move around obstacles, so this guarantees the current grid - from there each can compute their new location independently (through multiple threads) and update themselves independently.

 <img src="snake_game.gif"/>